Police Report Car Accident Tools: How to Use Them (2025)

 As part of their investigation, the police will determine whether either driver committed a crime or appeared to have been intoxicated.
 If the latter seems likely, they may request breathalyzer tests.

-The officers will also run each driver’s license to check for outstanding warrants.
-If any crimes or traffic violations occurred, the officer may make an arrest or issue a citation.
+The officers will run each driver’s license to check for outstanding warrants.
+If a driver is unlicensed or if any crimes or violations occurred, the officer may make an arrest or issue a citation.
 The police report will summarize all the information gathered during the investigation.
 Specifically, a police report may contain any of the following:

 • Names and addresses of the drivers